VarunKRK/OpenCV-projects/Green Screen Project/Readme.md

 ```
 ### Notes

 Next, have to load the image, here with `openCV` when we load the image it will load it as a `BGR` image so have to convert it into `RGB` image for further image processing, so we use a funtion called `cvtColor`.
-Here it goes..
 ```python
 image = cv.imshow('image path in system')
 # converting to RGB